shreygupta04/amazon-product-availability/README.md

 ```

 ## Deployment
 This can be deployed on Heroku by following the steps below.
-Disregard anything about databases as this app does not use any
+Disregard anything about databases as this app does not use any.
   * [Getting Started on Heroku with Python](https://devcenter.heroku.com/articles/getting-started-with-python)

 ## Built With